rc-ms/galaxy-azure-k8s-helm-htcondor/README.md

 $ az account set -s "[your subscription Name here]"
 `

-## Create Your Kubernetes Cluster
+## Create Your AKS Kubernetes Cluster

 To create your Kubernetes cluster, we're going to use the new Amazon Container Service (AKS) optimized for Kubernetes.
 Some notes as to why:

 * You don't pay for the Kubernetes master VMs because the AKS control plane is free
 * You can scale and upgrade your Kubernetes clusters easily and in place
+* Full "upstream" Kubernetes API support
+* Configurations that use AKS spin up and consume fewer compute resources than previous ACS-based versions

+That's no small stuff.

-Coolio! let's start by creating a resource group:
+Let's start by creating a resource group:

 `
-az group create --name k8sGalaxy --location eastus2
+az group create --name k8sGalaxy --location centralus `

+Note that not all regions have all versions of VMs that might be used for Kubernetes clusters.
+If you're concerned about specific configurations, specifically as relates to VMs, [refer to this product availability chart](https://azure.microsoft.com/en-us/regions/services/); you may generate errors on create but the message will tell you which regions are available (at the time of this writing: eastus,westeurope,centralus,canadacentral,canadaeast).

+Now that you've created your resource group, let's create a k8s cluster within it.

 `

-Not all regions have all versions of VMs to be used for Kubernetes clusters.
-If you're concerned about specific configurations, specifically as relates to VMs, [refer to this product availability chart](https://azure.microsoft.com/en-us/regions/services/)

-Once you've
-Get the node info with.
+az aks create --resource-group k8sGalaxy --name ansAlsGalaxy --generate-ssh-keys `
+It may take a few minutes, but if all goes according to plan you'll see a new k8s cluster appear in your portal.
+Congrats!

+### Install the AKS CLI

+Now that we've got our shiny new cluster set up, we need to connect to it.
+To do that, let's install more fun tools.

 `
+az aks install-cli
+`

+If you're on a Mac and try to install and get permission issues, run again under `sudo`:

+`
+sudo az aks install-cli
+`

+(At the password prompt, enter the login for your Mac.)

+### Check out your cluster

+For the CLI tool to connect to your cluster, we have to download the credentials and keys necessary to do so securely, etc. Yup: [there's a command for that](https://www.youtube.com/watch?v=yYey8ntlK_E):

+`
+az aks get-credentials --resource-group k8sGalaxy --name ansAlsGalaxy '

+'
-[localhost]: kubectl get nodes
+kubectl get nodes
+NAME                       STATUS    ROLES     AGE       VERSION aks-nodepool1-37476279-0   Ready     agent     1h        v1.7.7 aks-nodepool1-37476279-1   Ready     agent     1h        v1.7.7
+aks-nodepool1-37476279-2   Ready     agent     1h        v1.7.7
 `

 - Let the nodes be